List of countries | Ranking

 2024 population pyramid:

-This is the population pyramid for the West Bank.
-A population pyramid illustrates the age and sex structure of a country's population and may provide insights about political and social stability, as well as economic development.
-The population is distributed along the horizontal axis, with males shown on the left and females on the right.
-The male and female populations are broken down into 5-year age groups represented as horizontal bars along the vertical axis, with the youngest age groups at the bottom and the oldest at the top.
-The shape of the population pyramid gradually evolves over time based on fertility, mortality, and international migration trends.
+This population pyramid illustrates the age and sex structure of the West Bank's population, providing insights into political and social stability as well as economic development.
+The distribution of the population along the horizontal axis, with males on the left and females on the right, highlights demographic trends that evolve over time based on fertility, mortality, and migration patterns.
+Dependency ratios

 Median age